gorango/flowcraft/docs/guide/recipes/fan-out-fan-in.md

 Report created.
 Activity: fetchActivity for user-123 data, Metadata: fetchMetadata for user-123 data
 ```

 Notice that the total execution time is approximately the duration of the *longest* API call (150ms), not the sum of both (~250ms).
-This demonstrates the power of the fan-out, fan-in pattern for I/O-bound tasks.
-The `GraphBuilder` automates the creation of the parallel runner node whenever it detects this pattern in a declarative graph.
+This demonstrates how the `ParallelFlow` builder provides a clean and powerful way to implement the fan-out, fan-in pattern for I/O-bound tasks.
+The `GraphBuilder` uses this same component internally whenever it detects this pattern in a declarative graph.